show_page.php1 : mv01.jpg

 HISTORY: This ewe was 1 of 30 animals that presented with fever, facial edema, purulent nasal exudate, profuse salivation, ulcers at the commissures of the mouth, and coronitis.
 At necropsy there were ulcers along the edge of the lips but no lesions in the oral cavity.
 The coronary bands were hyperemic with hemorrhagic areas.
 Muscles of the extremities displayed longitudinal light tan and dark red streaking of muscle fibers.
 Multifocally the subcutis contained gelatinous edema fluid.

-HISTOPATHOLOGIC DESCRIPTION: Skeletal muscle: Multifocally and randomly, 70% of myocytes are characterized by one of the following: pale, swollen, vacuolated sarcoplasm (degeneration); fragmented, eosinophilic to amphophilic, hyalinized sarcoplasm with loss of cross striations and nuclear pyknosis or karyorrhexis (necrosis) with occasional mineralization; or rarely increased sarcoplasmic basophilia with rows of centralized nuclei and occasional mitotic figures (regeneration).
+HISTOPATHOLOGIC DESCRIPTION: Skeletal muscle: Multifocally and randomly, 70% of myocytes are characterized by one of the following: pale, swollen, vacuolated sarcoplasm (degeneration); fragmented, eosinophilic, hyalinized sarcoplasm with loss of cross striations and nuclear pyknosis or karyorrhexis (necrosis) with occasional mineralization; or rarely increased sarcoplasmic basophilia with rows of centralized nuclei and occasional mitotic figures (regeneration).
 Multifocally separating, surrounding, and replacing degenerate and necrotic myofibers and expanding the perimysium and endomysium are macrophages, few lymphocytes, plasma cells, and neutrophils, scattered hemorrhage, fibrin, edema, and variable amounts of reactive fibroblasts and collagen (fibroplasia).
-Multifocally, few blood vessels are lined by hypertrophied endothelial cells or have disrupted endothelium and vessel walls that are fragmented and replaced by scattered pyknotic or karyorrhectic debris, fibrin, and few infiltrating neutrophils (fibrinoid and necrotizing vasculitis).
+Multifocally, few blood vessels are lined by hypertrophied endothelial cells, have discontinuous endothelium, or vessel walls that are fragmented and replaced by scattered pyknotic or karyorrhectic debris, fibrin, and few infiltrating neutrophils (fibrinoid and necrotizing vasculitis).
 Multifocally within interstitial connective tissue there are few ectatic lymphatics (edema).
-Within one myocyte, there is a single, oval, 40 x 60 um cyst containing numerous, elongate, 3 x 10 um basophilic bradyzoites (Sarcocystis sp.; slide variability).
+Within one myocyte, there is a single, oval, 40 x 60 µm cyst containing numerous, elongate, 3 x 10 µm basophilic bradyzoites (Sarcocystis sp.; slide variability).

 ETIOLOGIC DIAGNOSIS: Orbiviral myositis